Sunday, May 28, 2017

 Kult

-Let's play something a little different!
+Let's play something different

 I've been getting to grips with this game today but the hard drive version fails to work for me (I think it's my SD Card) so I went for the floppy version, linked below, by Zuul and this worked perfectly.
-Well, after a couple of hours, I am blown away by this incredible and captivating game.
+Well, after a couple of hours, I am blown away by this captivating game.
 The user interface might first appear confusing and quite laboured but in fact, it's actually anything but because navigation is a breeze.
 I also love how the rooms are titled, which certainly helps me a bunch!

-I'm currently getting to grips with the locations and examining everything I see in the rooms.
+I'm getting to grips with the locations and examining everything I see in the rooms.
 Objects are often tripped-out and plain silly - I've just polished the eyeballs on a fountain to get it working, why I'm not exactly sure yet but I've done it.
 I have also chatted to some strange looking fellas, so I followed them and used the attack function.
 Won this battle but then his friends ate the corpse!

-Wasabim has recorded a brilliant youtube video.
+• Wasabim has recorded a brilliant YouTube video.

-Atari ST User scored Kult 10/10 - wow!!
+• Atari ST User scored Kult 10/10 - wow!!
 [AtariMania]

 Wednesday, May 24, 2017